miragejs/miragejs/README.md

 where *verb* is `get`, `put`, `post`, or `delete`, and

 - **path**: string.
 The URL you're defining, e.g. `/api/contacts` (or `/contacts` if `namespace` is defined).
 - **handler**: function or shorthand.

     As a function, takes two parameters, *store*, your Pretender server's store, and *request*, which is the Pretender request object.
 Return the data you want as plain JS - it will be stringified and sent as the response body to your request.

     As a shorthand, either a string, an array or undefined.
-Consult the docs below for the various shorthand definitions.
+Consult [the shorthand docs](#verb-shorthands) for the various shorthand definitions.
 - **responseCode**: number. optional.
 The response code of the request.

-Here are the shorthands:
+### Verb shorthands

 **GET shorthands**